jmkidd/dogmap/README.md

 Chromosome order is as indicated in the genome [.fai file](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/UU_Cfam_GSD_1.0_ROSY.fa.fai)

 A set of known variants is required for Base Quality Score Recalibration (BQSR).
 Mismatches at the known variant positions are ignored when building the recalibration model.
+We utilize a set of SNP and indel positions provided by Reuben Buckley in the Ostander lab.
+This file is derived from a set of canine variants that have been hard-filtered using the GATK best practices guidlines.
+The variant positions have been liftedOver to UU_Cfam_GSD_1.0 coordinates and are provided in [UU_Cfam_GSD_1.0.BQSR.DB.bed.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/UU_Cfam_GSD_1.0.BQSR.DB.bed.gz)
+This file contains a total of 58,325,305 unique SNV and 7,251,525 unique indel positions.
+Note that there is some redundancy in the file.

-We utilized the variant file of 91 million SNV and small indels derived from 772 canines reported in [Plassais et al.](https://www.nature.com/articles/s41467-019-09373-w) The variant file was converted to UU_Cfam_GSD_1.0 coordinates using the LiftoverVcf tool from Picard/GATK, resulting in a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).
+We also converted the variant file of 91 million SNV and small indels derived from 772 canines reported in [Plassais et al.](https://www.nature.com/articles/s41467-019-09373-w) The variant file was converted to UU_Cfam_GSD_1.0 coordinates using the LiftoverVcf tool from Picard/GATK, resulting in a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).